-The purpose of Lifecycle Asset Management (LCAM) planning is to ensure that assets can perform their intended functions safely, reliably, and at lowest cost, throughout their lives in order to meet Centralines' Asset Management Objectives.
+The purpose of Asset Management Planning is to ensure that assets can perform their intended functions safely, reliably, and at lowest cost, throughout their lives in order to meet Centralines' AMOs.

 To achieve this purpose, Centralines aims to optimise the cost of asset management while meeting network performance service levels, and not increasing the risk profile to the business.
-Centralines' LCAM objectives are to:
+Centralines' objectives are to:

-- ensure no assets cause health and safety risks to the public, employees or contractors - optimise Asset Renewal CAPEX over the planning period - optimise Network OPEX over the planning period, and - meet network performance targets for SAIDI and SAIFI in line with the regulatory collar.
+- ensure no assets cause health and safety risks to the public, employees or contractors - optimise Asset Renewal CAPEX over the planning period - · optimise Network OPEX over the planning period, and - meet network performance targets for SAIDI and SAIFI in line with the regulatory collar.